iapyeh/GGeditor/docs/DocStructure.rst

 * Image with hyperlinks is exported to :target:.
 * Horizontal alignment (left, center and right) is exported to :align:
-* Image alt\-title was exported to reST :alt:, but alt\-description was not.
+* Image alt-title was exported to reST :alt:, but alt-description was not.
 * Resized dimension was exported to  :width: and :height:.
 * Image adjustments, border, cropping in Google Docs were dropped when exported to reST.
 Always the original image was exported.
 * Please be noted, currently the Github skipped :width:, :height:, :align:. you will see them be effective in the Sphinx (ReadTheDocs) only.